ehs4nm/Crud-test/README.md

       - Repositories

-I haven't seperated the presention layer (also the Adapters folder is there for any chance of refactoring) and all tests are in laravel default folder (it could be placed within each corresponding layer of my application.)
-I have useed [this](https://github.com/Orphail/laravel-ddd "a suggested laravel DDD and CA, without having to give away most of the features we love from Laravel"), [this](https://dev.to/bdelespierre/how-to-implement-clean-architecture-with-laravel-2f2i " a working implementation of the Clean Architecture principles inside a Laravel app") and [this](https://github.com/bdelespierre/laravel-clean-architecture-demo) for adapting the CA structure,
+Please note that I haven't separated the presentation layer, and all tests are currently in the default Laravel folder.
+In the future, I might consider placing them within each corresponding layer of the application.
+The "Adapters" folder is also there for any chance i get to do refactoring needed.
+I used various resources to adapt the Clean Architecture structure.

 ## RESULTS